 What is a Merchant Account Reserve?

-Common reasons for a merchant account reserve include:
+For example, common reasons for a merchant account reserve include:

 - Start-up Company